mhannum72/mylunch/README.md

 todo
 ====

+* Also create a shift-mode for adding a meal if you happen to be looking at the first page.

 * Each of these can be placed absolutely within the grid, so that changing the data-structures don't affect their position.
 This might be the way to go: